Caellwyn/sql_practice/README.md

 ## Getting Started

-Please run the following bash commands after you have forked and clone the `sql_practice` repo:
+Please run the following bash commands after you have forked and cloned the `sql_practice` repo:

 ```bash
 # install necessary packages and configures your environment for psql & pyspark